clarus/redux-ship/docs/tutorial/counter.md

 ```js
 yield* Ship.commit({type: 'Increment'});
 ```
 to commit a patch to the Redux state.
 All functions in Redux Ship are called with `yield*`, you should never encounter a `yield`.
+We avoid the `yield` operator because it is a difficult to type in Flow, and instead call proxy functions with `yield*`.

 The return type of `control` is:
 ```js